 The area surrounding the city boasts beautiful nature that features 33 waterfalls.
 These waterfalls are a part of the Dzhegosh Stream.
 There are both, large and small waterfalls, with the highest one set at 90 feet or 27 meters.
 The best time to go waterfall chasing in Sochi is the early spring.
 The snow starts melting from the Caucasus Mountains, feeding the falls with more water and making them look even more spectacular.

-Located around 15 km away from the city center, Mount Akhun is a popular site for people who want to see the best views of Sochi and the Krasnodar Region.
+Located around 15 km away from the city center, Mount Akhun is one of the best things to do in Sochi for people who want to see the best views in the Krasnodar Region.
 The mountain summit is marked by a fascinating 100-foot tall Romanesque tower.
 From here, you can enjoy panoramic views that stretch all the way to the remote coastal parts of Turkey.
 This tower was once a sacred site for the local Unykh community.

 On your way to the summit, you will find a monument devoted to the heroes of the Great Patriotic War.
 If you’re a history lover, you’ll definitely want to visit this site.